huggingface/hub-docs/docs/hub/models-uploading.md

 There are several ways to upload models to the Hub, described below.

 - In case your model comes from a library that has [built-in support](#upload-from-a-library-with-built-in-support), one can use the existing methods.
+- In case your model is a custom PyTorch model, there are 2 ways:
+    - using the [custom code](https://huggingface.co/docs/transformers/custom_models) feature on the hub, which makes your model usable in the Transformers library
-- In case your model is a custom PyTorch model, the recommended way is to leverage the [huggingface_hub](#using-the-huggingface_hub-client-library) Python library as it allows to add `from_pretrained`, `push_to_hub` and [automated download metrics](https://huggingface.co/docs/hub/models-download-stats) capabilities to your models, just like models in the Transformers, Diffusers and Timm libraries.
+    - leveraging the [huggingface_hub](#upload-a-pytorch-model-using-huggingface_hub) Python library as it allows to add `from_pretrained`, `push_to_hub` and [automated download metrics](https://huggingface.co/docs/hub/models-download-stats) capabilities to any `nn.Module`, just like models in the Transformers, Diffusers and Timm libraries.
 - In addition to programmatic uploads, you can always use the [web interface](#using-the-web-interface).

+Do note that only the first 2 ways will make sure that download metrics work for your model.

-Once your model is uploaded, we suggest adding a [Model Card](./model-cards) to your repo to document your model.
+Once your model is uploaded, we suggest adding a [Model Card](./model-cards) to your repo to document your model and make it easier discoverable.

 ## Using the web interface